BluesIDK/PROPHET-Supply-Chain-Optimization/README.md

 ## 🏭 Project Overview

-**SupplyProphet™** is a machine learning masterpiece crafted for **Laitinelle Dairies™**, a fictional Algerian yogurt empire, as part of a Gomycode Data Scientist certification.
-Built in a high-octane one-week sprint (May 21–27, 2025), it delivers a killer sales forecasting pipeline using **Prophet** and a slick supply chain insight (reorder alerts) to keep inventory tighter than a glass jar’s lid.
-This project fuses technical wizardry, business swagger, and a narrative so vivid it’ll make the jury weep yogurt tears.
-Designed to answer every possible question, it’s your cheat sheet to slay the Gomycode presentation.
+**SupplyProphet™** is a machine learning masterpiece crafted for **Laitinelle Dairies™**, a fictional Algerian yogurt company, as part of a Gomycode Data Scientist certification.
+It delivers a sales forecasting pipeline using **Prophet** and a supply chain insight (reorder alerts) to keep inventory tighter than a glass jar’s lid.
+This project fuses technicality, business, and a narrative.

 ### 🎯 Objectives

 - **Sales Forecasting**: Predict daily yogurt sales (`units_sold`, `sales_dzd`) with time-series magic, nailing seasonality, promotions, and temperature vibes.
 - **Supply Chain Insight**: Flag reorder alerts to dodge stockouts and cut waste, keeping Laitinelle’s shelves stocked with fresh *Yaourt Fraîcheur D’Eté*.
 - **Narrative & Visuals**: Spin a story about Laitinelle’s quest for data-driven glory, backed by Plotly visuals that pop like a mint yogurt swirl.
-- **Jury Domination**: Arm you with a README so detailed it answers every question, from “Why Prophet?” to “What’s the ROI?” to “What if the data’s cursed?”

 ### 📍 Why This Matters

 In Algeria’s dairy game, yogurt’s 14-day shelf life is a ticking bomb.
-Overstock, and you’re tossing spoiled jars; understock, and customers ditch you for competitors. **SupplyCast™** tackles these pain points with AI, simulating real-world challenges to save Laitinelle millions.
+Overstock, and you’re tossing spoiled jars; understock, and customers ditch you for competitors. **SupplyProphet™** tackles these pain points with AI, simulating real-world challenges to save Laitinelle millions.
 It’s not just yogurt—it’s a blueprint for any business juggling perishables, from Algiers to the multiverse.

 ### 🕒 Project Constraints